 In this course students learn instructional strategies for teaching children and youth with sensory and/or motor impairments and complex medical needs.
 Students will learn use of residual and alternative senses: proper positioning and transfer for students with motor impairments, nutrition, hydration, medical monitoring, and seizure activity.
 Students will develop appropriate goals and objectives in the sensory and motor areas, incorporate related services into inclusive educational settings, embed sensory and motor skills training into the general education curriculum, adapt materials and apply assistive technologies.

 This course will develop the use of observation techniques and the administration and interpretation of test instruments and strategies including screening tests, formal and informal tests, norm and criterion‐ referenced tests, and diagnostic and achievement tests.
 Individual assessment of developmental skills, academic achievement, adaptive behavior and processes will be included.
 Tests will be evaluated for their usefulness in diagnosis, placement, and intervention in special education and remedial programs.

 This course will provide overall instructional practices in the area of effective communication and literacy for students with significant disabilities.
-Students will demonstrate the ability to collaborate with related service providers, community personnel, general education teachers, families and paraprofessionals in the pre‐assessment, construction, implementation and reassessment of both high and low tech communication systems.
-Students will also demonstrate the ability to design literacy objectives that align to the Common Core state standards and create formative and summative assessments to support the objectives.
+Candidates will demonstrate the ability to collaborate with related service providers, community personnel, general education teachers, families and paraprofessionals in the pre-assessment, construction, implementation and reassessment of both high and low tech communication systems.
+Candidates will also demonstrate the ability to design literacy objectives that align to the Common Core state standards and create formative and summative assessments to support the objectives.